National Staff: The Changemakers

 Dynamic Relationships

-As an international anti-sex trafficking organisation, we are in a position that allows us to see the big picture – how the issue of trafficking is playing out on a global scale and the complexities that come along with that.
+As an international anti-sex trafficking organization, we are in a position that allows us to see the big picture – how the issue of trafficking is playing out on a global scale and the complexities that come along with that.
 Our international staff are equipped with this insight when they work in our projects on the ground.
 What this means is that our international staff are able to serve our national staff by coming alongside them and equipping them with the knowledge, skills and tools to empower them as they take ownership of the issues faced in their own country and communities.

 Through communication and collaboration between our international and national staff, we are able to equip locals to be the catalyst for change in their communities.
 As the international community continues to build and develop effective techniques to combat sex trafficking, one of the keys to success is often dependent on our national staff’s understanding of culture, context and communication in local languages and dialects.
-When our national managers interact with the communities and children they serve in their local language, they are able to quickly establish mutual trust and respect, as well as make well-informed decisions about how our organisation can best serve them.
+When our national managers interact with the communities and children they serve in their local language, they are able to quickly establish mutual trust and respect, as well as make well-informed decisions about how our organization can best serve them.

 In all the areas we work, a strong combination of local knowledge and technical expertise is used to ensure that the needs and dignity of the children we rescue are met.
 From an international standpoint, local knowledge will always outweigh anything we know about the issue globally, as there are challenges at a national level that we would never have known about if we weren’t working hand-in-hand with national staff.
 The inside knowledge that our national staff are able to provide helps us to approach the topic of sex trafficking in a way that’s relatable and applicable to the local people.
 Through a united front, and equipping local people, we are able to bridge this gap together and achieve change.